Undergraduate Major Advising

 What courses are needed to complete a minor in psychology?

-The minor in psychology has been discontinued since the major declared impaction.
+The minor in psychology has been suspended since the major declared impaction.

 Math & Statistics aren't my strongest courses.
 What are the prerequisites for the required core course, PSY 371?